 - Defective equipment, such as a faulty crash helmet or a safety issue with the way your bicycle was manufactured

-We understand that it can sometimes be difficult to tell whether or not the accident was your fault, but if you’re at all unsure, you can get in touch on 0800 540 4258 .
-Or find out more information about whether you’re eligible to claim here.
+We understand that it can sometimes be difficult to tell whether or not the accident was your fault. but if you’re at all unsure, you can get in touch on 0800 540 4258 .
+You can also find out more information about whether you might be eligible to make a claim.

 Charles Boyce, 34, won £12,000 after a bicycle accident

 It didn’t take long – four months later the driver admitted liability.
 Everything was handled really well.